Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 Photo Credit: Yoga Roots Studio

 Need more?
 Try Yoga Roots Studio for more recommended yoga classes.
 Spa Manzanita for luxurious pampering including massages, facials, pedicures and manicures for adults and kids too.
-Try Longevity Massage for massages and aromatherapy.
+Try Pauseful Massage and Botanicals for relaxing massages and aromatherapy.

 3. Channel Your Inner Goonie.
 Step 1.
 Rent and watch The Goonies.
 Step 2.
-Familiarize yourself with the important Goonies sites.
+Familiarize yourself with the important Goonies sites in Astoria, Cannon Beach, and other coastal spots.
 Step 3.
 Create your map.
 Step 4.
 Learn the Truffle Shuffle (below).
 Step 5.
-Grab your Goonies Map, jump in the car, and prepare for some Goonie fun!
+Grab your Goonies Map - because, who doesn't love a Goonies treasure map - jump in the car, and prepare for some Goonie fun!

 4. Unplug.
 When was the last time you played cards?
 Worked on a puzzle?
 What's your favorite board game?
 Monopoly and Risk games can last for hours.